SGM Herbert A. Friedman (Ret.)

 Probably the best known 1st Division Leaflet is this one that shows the insignia in full color.
 The text on the front is:

-You are fighting against a powerful infantry division.
+You are engaged in combat with the invincible 1st infantry division.
 You cannot win.

 The back is all text: